 After Angel finished grade three, Lynh and Angel moved to another city.
 One of Lynh’s friends, who left Saigon with her, invited them to join her in a medium size southern city where her family had found some success.
 Lynh agreed to move because even though she was doing well in Los Angeles, she never felt comfortable in such a large city.
 She longed for a smaller more relaxed city to raise her child.

 Lynh diligently saved the small amounts of money she had left over at the end of each month while living in her tiny apartment in Los Angeles.
 Using the savings as a down payment, she bought a small house in the new city.
 It was an older house but renovated throughout so the inside was almost brand new.
 Angel had her own bedroom for the first time.

-Lynh looked for work in the food service business relying on her past experience and success in the restaurant.
-It wasn’t take long before she was hired on as a manager at one of the restaurants in town, based on her experience, appearance, and positive attitude.
+Lynh looked for work in the food service business relying on her past experience and success, It didn’t take long before she was hired on as a manager at one of the restaurants in town.

 The neighbor who lived right next to Lynh’s home offered to take care of Angel while she was working at night as they too had two small children of their own.
 Immigrants from Korea, their oldest child was the same age as Angel.
 The mother was of Asian and American parentage.
 Lynh felt she could trust her as she was friendly and helpful and her children were very well behaved.